LMU ☀️ CMSI 3802

 Add me as a committer to your repository.
 My github name is rtoal.
 This will help me help you during office hours if your project seems to be flailing.

-1. For the following complete JavaScript program, draw the AST, using the level of detail we used during class.
+1. Give the AST for the following JavaScript program, using the level of detail we used during class.
 You can use my JS AST Viewer to guide you and check your work, but remember, the drawing you need to produce for full credit will be far less verbose than the tool’s output.
-(Remember, the tool uses a third-party parser, esprima-next, that provides a complete ESTree-compliant AST, which is more verbose than hand-drawn ASTs.)
+(Remember, the tool uses a third-party parser, esprima-next, that provides a complete ESTree-compliant AST, which is far more verbose than expected for hand-drawn ASTs.)

 let [x, y] = [0, 0];